BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 DesignTo x Gensler x BEAT: BIPOC Portfolio Collaboration

 There is a notable disproportionate representation of Black, Indigenous and Persons of Colour (BIPOC) within the architecture and design professions.
 Gensler is committed to developing mentorship and community engagements to further enrich the design professions with a variety of cultural views and practices.
-Gensler Toronto is partnering with BAIDA (Black Architects and Interior Designers Association) and BEAT (Building Equality in Architecture Toronto), to host a virtual BIPOC Portfolio Collaboration.
+Gensler Toronto partnered with BAIDA (Black Architects and Interior Designers Association) and BEAT (Building Equality in Architecture Toronto), to host a virtual BIPOC Portfolio Collaboration.

 BEAT x The Adelaide Project: Designing Equitable Communities with Persis Lam & Tura Cousins Wilson